 - yellowing of your skin and the whites of your eyes, known as jaundice

 If you think you might have ICP, contact your doctor.
 This condition needs to be treated right away.

-Menopause is the time when a woman stops getting her periods and her estrogen production ends.
-The average age of onset in the United States is 51 years.
-If you’re experiencing menopause, the decline of estrogen in your body can dry out your skin, including on the skin on your stomach.
-This can cause itchiness.
+If you’re experiencing menopause, the decline of estrogen in your body can dry out your skin, including the skin on your stomach, which can cause itchiness.

 Sometimes, stomach itchiness can result from another health condition.
 For example, chickenpox, hypothyroidism, and some forms of cancer can cause itchiness.